 The key to success is effectively engaging the right users using the right medium and helping them to see the value of the update in order to ultimately encourage its use.

-Product announcement pages are similar to status pages, but rather than alerting users to downtime, they provide an ongoing list of changes.Amoeboids-Feature-Launch-Strategies-1
+Product announcement pages are similar to status pages, but rather than alerting customers to downtime, they provide an ongoing list of changes.Amoeboids-Feature-Launch-Strategies-1

 Most companies use their blog to make product announcements.
 For example, you might have a category for Product Announcements that includes blog posts covering new features and release notes for each month.
 You can then point to a category page for these blog posts that serves as your dedicated product announcement page.

 While blogs are a convenient way to promote new features, they aren’t always the best way to communicate more mundane fixes.
-A dedicated product announcement page can provide users with an easier way to keep up to date with every change in one place without the need to search for blog posts and attempt to locate the information they need.
+A dedicated feature adoption/announcements page can provide customers with an easier way to keep up to date with every change in one place without the need to search for blog posts and attempt to locate the information they need.

 Automated Release Notes for Jira, Release Page – Source: Amoeboids